MetaDocencia/SitioWeb/content/en/curso/etica_en_ia/index.md

 ### _Not_ included in this workshop

-Since we only have 3 hours, a lot of things will be out of reach of the workshop.
+Since we only have 2 hours, a lot of things will be out of reach of this practical.
 Among other things, we will not learn:

-* In-depth strategies for teaching online
+* In-depth theoretical principles of large language models
-* Theory of pedagogy or educational sciences
+* Development of unbiased metrics
 * Specific techniques for teaching content from different fields of knowledge
 * Specific techniques for handling classes of more than 30 people